Skip to main content

 You may want to be careful with Apple Intelligence, though.
 While it's a great addition to Apple's current generation of electronic devices, it's not as reliable on the iPad mini 2024 as it would be on the iPhone 16, especially when Siri is paired with ChatGPT.

-The iPad mini 2024 is great for kids who don't need an iPhone anytime soon yet want a device that's a close second thanks to how small it is.
+The iPad mini 2024 is great for kids who don't need an iPhone anytime soon, but want a device that's a close second in size and function.
 The display is even better for their eyes since the brightness levels aren't as high as they are on other iPads.

 iPad mini (2024)